 If you aren’t sure if you know the technique, just check out this golden great from the rock band Kansas called Dust in the Wind and you’ll immediately recognize the sound of “Travis Picking.”

 Keeping all of that in mind, it’s easy to see how important Merle is to the guitar community.
 He was one of the most popular songwriters of his time and invented one of the most widely used finger picking patterns in modern music.
 Merle also has a historic place in the development and rise in popularity of the electric guitar, through his work with Bigsby and Fender.
-These efforts earned him the honor of a place in the Country Music Hall of Fame as well.
+These efforts earned him the honor of a place in the Country Music Hall of Fame in 1977as well as the Nashville Songwriters Hall of Fame in 1970.

 Back in the pre-Fender epoch of time, Merle had a preference for Bigsby guitars.
-He was one of the first electric guitarists, along side the late, great Charlie Christian (who was a Gibson man).
+He was one of the first electric guitarists, along side the late, great Charlie Christian (who was preferred to play a Gibson).
 Merle loved Paul Bigsby’s craftsmanship so much he even had the company craft a new neck for his Martin acoustic.
 Travis considered the Bigsby guitar neck to be of the highest quality craftsmanship, formed from the finest Birdseye maple.

-These days, we’d never consider replacing any part of a vintage Brazilian Rosewood Martin D-28, but Merle Travis had no second thoughts.
-He had Paul Bigsby create a brand new neck for his main acoustic and used the axe for the majority of his career anytime the muse called for a flat top box.
+These days, we’d never consider replacing any part of a vintage Brazilian Rosewood Martin D-28, but Merle Travis had no second thoughts (it wasn't vintage at the time).
+He had Paul Bigsby create a brand new neck for his main acoustic and used the axe for the majority of his career any time the muse called for a flat top box.
 This iconic headstock might seem familiar to you…

 Bigsby was producing the first solid body electric guitars in the 1940’s.
 This pre-dates Fender by a stretch.
 Merle Travis loved their guitars so much he actually bought the third “Bigsby Birdseye Maple Solid Body Electric Guitar” from Paul Bigsby in 1949.